weaveworks/weave-gitops-enterprise/docs/acceptance_testing.md

 export GITLAB_HOSTNAME=“gitlab.git.dev.weave.works"
 ```
 You can use any gitlab on-prem instance to run tests.
 However, `gitlab.git.dev.weave.works` instance is already setup and ready to use for development and testing purposes.
 You must configure the gitlab oath application with redirect url as below.
-It is required for automated gitlab authentication flows (applicabel to both gilab sas and gitlab on-prem).
+It is required for automated gitlab authentication flows (applicabel to both gilab saas and gitlab on-prem).
     http://weave.gitops.enterprise.com:30080/oauth/gitlab

 `weave.gitops.enterprise.com` is set as `MANAGEMENT_CLUSTER_CNAME` environment variable.
-Redirect url domain should match `MANAGEMENT_CLUSTER_CNAME`.
+Redirect url domain should match `MANAGEMENT_CLUSTER_CNAME` and `UI_NODEPORT`.

 ## Running Tests